 Let’s Talk Timing and the Budget

 We’re just so happy with how it all turned out!
 The whole makeover took about 2 weeks with us doing what we could on weeknights and weekends.
 And we definitely stayed on budget!
-If you remember, we set a makeover budget of $1000 but we definitely came in under that at $354 for all the renovation supplies!
-You can read more about that below.
+If you remember, we set a makeover budget of $1000 but we definitely came in under that at $374 for all the renovation supplies!
+You can read more about OUR BUDGET IN THIS POST HERE.

-We also learned a lot during this process, including a few things we wouldn’t do again.
-I’m going to share those in another post…but overall, we’re thrilled!
+We also learned a lot during this process, including a few things we wouldn’t do again, but overall, we’re thrilled!

 Our DIY Pop Up Camper at Night

 I wanted to show you how our camper looks at night with the lights on and all the beds out…it’s super cozy.

 Now there’s nothing left to do but enjoy our new-to-us camper!
 We’ve already had it out camping, and we also have plans for a couple more camping trips by fall.
 SO exciting!
 I hope you enjoyed my DIY Pop Up Camper Makeover and feel inspired to decorate your camper too!

 If you made it this far into my very long reveal post, thank you so much!
 I hope you love what you see…but more important, I hope you leave feeling inspired to maybe tackle a little trailer makeover of your own, it’s cheaper and easier than you might think!

 All of my Camper Makeover Posts can be found here: